instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

  - pass it to the method under test
  - verify result has expected values

-However if we want to be thorough, then we need to verify as many valid states as *reasonably* possible.
+However, if we want to be thorough, then we need to verify as many valid states as *reasonably* possible.
 For example, is the range inclusive or exclusive?
 Our range is inclusive, so we should have a test for an applicant aged 18, and another 25.
 We don't really need to verify the numbers in the middle.
 This will ensure our service implemented the numeric bounds check correctly.